nrwl/nx/docs/shared/tutorials/gradle.md

         run: ./nx affected -t test build --parallel=3
 ```

-This is a default CI configuration that sets up Nx Cloud to [use nx affected](/ci/features/affected).
-This will only run the tasks that are needed for a particular PR.
+This will create a default CI configuration that sets up Nx Cloud to [use distributed task execution](/ci/features/distribute-task-execution).
+This automatically runs all tasks on separate machines in parallel wherever possible, without requiring you to manually coordinate copying the output from one machine to another.

 Check out one of these detailed tutorials on setting up CI with Nx: